CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/win_instalation.md

 ### ssh-agent in Windows

 Every time I connect over SSH I must input the passcode for my SSH identity.
-Windows has also`ssh-agent` and I could use it just the same as in Linux bash to avoid retyping the passcode every time.
+Git-bash also comes with `ssh-agent` and I could use it just the same as in Linux bash to avoid retyping the passcode every time.
-I chose to use only the `ssh-agent.exe` that comes with [git for windows](https://git-scm.com/download/win).

 I want the ssh-agent to start when I manually run the git-bash console.
 I wrote a little script in `~/.bashrc` file for git-bash in Windows.
 Find the code [here](configuration_files/win_files/c/Users/luciano/.bashrc).

-Maybe it looks confusing, but git-bash treats the windows path in the Linux way. `~` is the home folder and slash `/` instead of the `\` backslash.
+Maybe it looks confusing, but git-bash by default translates Linux paths into Windows paths. `~` is the home folder and slash `/` instead of the `\` backslash.
 Smart!

-Now every time I open the terminal for git-bash ("C:\Program Files\Git\git-bash.exe") it will start the agent if needed and show the command to store the ssh keys.
+Now every time I open the terminal for `git-bash` it will start the agent.
+Use the command `sshadd` to store the ssh keys in ssh-agent.
 The ssh-agent is a windows background process.
-It retains the keys in memory until we stop the process or command a `ssh-add -D`.
+It retains the keys in memory until we stop the process or command `ssh-add -D`.
 ANd most important, it cannot survive a reboot of any kind.

 Warning: Git-bash and ssh-agent must run before VSCode.
 If a window of VSCode is opened before, it will not use it.
 Nor the newly opened windows of VSCode.
 Close all VSCode windows and try again.